All Products

 Important

-After the -mapuser parameter is enabled, the mappings between the mount targets of file systems and users that have been configured become invalid.
+After you enable the -mapuser option, existing mappings between file system mount targets and users become invalid.
 For example, the mapuser parameter maps the someone user to mount target 1 and then maps the someone user to mount target 2.
 In this case, the someone user can access only mount target 2.
-Therefore, we recommend that you use the mapuser parameter to map the mount targets of different file systems to different users before the verification.
+Therefore, before verification, we recommend that you use the mapuser parameter to map the mount targets of different file systems to different users.

 Sample command